Étienne-Prosper Berne-Bellecour: Biography

 Berne-Bellecour was born on 29 June 1838 in Boulogne, France.
 He studied under François-Édouard Picot and Félix-Joseph Barrias.
 He initially painted landscapes and portraits.
 He worked in photography to support himself while he studied.
 He also attended the École des Beaux-Arts and competed for the Prix de Rome in 1859.

 Berne-Bellecour, along with his brother-in-law Jehan Georges Vibert, produced a comedic play titled "La Tribune Mécanique" which was performed at the Palais Royal in 1862.
 He showcased his works at several Salons in the 1860s and later.

 He won a prize for photography at the Universal Exposition of 1867.
 In 1868, Vibert encouraged Berne-Bellecour to devote himself entirely to painting.

-Berne-Bellecour, Vibert, Alexander Louis Leloir, and Édouard Detaille went on a trip to Africa in 1870, later returning to serve in the Franco-Prussian War.
+Berne-Bellecour, Les Tirailleurs de la Seine au combat de Rueil-Malmaison (1875).

-Berne-Bellecour served in the francs-tireurs and won a medal for gallantry under fire.
-His later works focused on military subjects.
+Berne-Bellecour, Vibert, and Alexander Louis Leloir went on a trip to Africa in 1870, later returning to fight in the Franco-Prussian War.
+They served in the Francs-tireurs de la Seine alongside fellow artists Hector Leroux, Gustave Jacquet, Jules Ferdinand Jacquemart, and the sculptor Joseph Cuvelier.
+"They fought bravely at Malmaison" in the Battle of Buzenval.
+Berne-Bellecour depicted the engagement in a painting made five years later.
+He won a medal for gallantry under fire and went on to paint many military subjects.

 He also practiced as a sculptor and an etcher.
 He was named a Chevalier in the French Legion of Honor in 1878.

 Berne-Bellecour died in Paris on 29 November 1910.
 His son Jean-Jacques Berne-Bellecour (1874–1939) was also a military painter.